Valadis-Mastoras/SemiGramEx/README.md

 #### Display solutions

-* The selection of that option will display the generated exercise, but also the solutions of the final generated exercises.
+* The selection of that option will demonstrated the generated exercise, as well as the solutions of the final generated exercises.

 #### Highlight topic-sensitive words